 Note: If you’re looking to edge your vegetable garden, choose untreated wood instead, so there won’t be any chemicals potentially leaching into the soil.

 Difficulty Level: Beginner.
-An edging project is great for beginners because it’s pretty easy and can be done in an afternoon.
+A landscape timber edging project is great for beginners because it’s pretty easy and can be done in an afternoon.
 Start with level ground, mark the areas you want to border, dig a trench, and then lay the timbers.
-Check out this tutorial for more details.
+Check out this edging tutorial for more details.

-Cost: Landscape timber and galvanized nails can run you $5 to $30, while you can get landscape fabric for about $20.
+Cost: Landscape timber and galvanized nails can run you $5 to $30, while landscape fabric costs start around $23.
 If you need to purchase all tools necessary, including a level, saws, hammers, etc., expect to spend between $200 and $400.

-Whether you’re going for a rustic look leading into your backyard forest or you’d like a set of sleek, modern steps to welcome visitors to your front door, you can install landscape timbers to do the job.
+Whether you’re going for a rustic look leading into your backyard forest or you’d like a set of sleek, modern steps to welcome visitors to your front door, you can install landscaping timbers to enhance your outdoor space.

 Difficulty Level: Intermediate.
 You’ll need to know how to excavate, grade the land area, cut timber to size, and build step frames with the timber.
-Get a preview of the project here.
+Get a preview of your wood and gravel staircase here.

-Cost: Depending on the amount of landscape lumber and pea gravel you need, as well as if you need to purchase other materials and tools, plan to spend between $50 and $200-plus.
+Cost: Depends on the amount of landscape lumber and pea gravel you need, as well as if you need to purchase other materials and tools.
+Pea gravel alone costs around $39 per ton, so plan to spend between $50 and $200-plus.